 - Wasting on Short-Haul - Don’t use a worldwide voucher on a 5,000 point European flight

-- Missing Partner Space - Check AwardFares daily for partner airline availability
+- Missing Partner Space - Check AwardFares daily for partner airline availability, especially the new TAP Air Portugal routes

 Note: This guide covers the Amex 2-for-1 award voucher, not the cash SAS travel vouchers used for refunds or promotions.